 Cephalon Inc. et al v.
 Mylan Pharmaceuticals Inc. et al. (D. Del.).
 Served as trial counsel for plaintiffs in Hatch-Waxman litigation involving the pain medication FENTORA®; won an injunction that was entered against the generic entry.

 Immunex Corporation, et al. v.
 Samsung Bioepis Co.
 Ltd., Civil Action No. 19-11755 (D.N.J.).
 Representing Samsung Bioepis in Biologics Price Competition and Innovation Act (BPCIA) litigation concerning the SB4 biosimilar to Enbrel.

-Named “Litigation Practitioner of the Year – Minnesota” by Managing Intellectual Property (2021).
+- “Litigation Practitioner of the Year – Minnesota,” Managing Intellectual Property (2021)

-Named “Attorney of the Year” group award winner by Minnesota Lawyer (2020).
+- “Attorney of the Year” group award winner, Minnesota Lawyer (2020)

-Named one of the 2018 “Women Worth Watching” by Profiles in Diversity Journal.
+- One of the 2018 “Women Worth Watching,” Profiles in Diversity Journal.

 “I’m very impressed with her work….She can distill complicated concepts down to very simple concepts.
 She is also on her toes all the time and has very sage advice.” — Chambers and Partners, 2020